posted October 10, 2022

-- Make the curing liquid by dissolving the salt, brown sugar, and curing salt (Prague powder) in cool water.
-Stir in the black peppercorns and the bay laves.
+- Make the curing liquid.
+Make the curing liquid by dissolving the salt, brown sugar, and curing salt (Prague powder) in cool water.
+Stir in the black peppercorns and the bay leaves.

-- Place the turkey legs in a gallon zip top bag, and pour the curing liquid over the legs.
-Put the bag on a place and cure for 24 hours in the refrigerator.
+- Cure.
+Place the turkey legs in a gallon zip-top bag, and pour the curing liquid over the legs.
+Put the bag on a plate and cure for 24 hours in the refrigerator.

-- Preheat your smoker to 225 degrees F. Place your turkey legs directly on the smoker.
-Close the lid and smoke the turkey legs for 1 1/2 hours or until the internal temperature of the legs reaches 175 degrees F.
+- Smoke.
+Place the turkey legs directly on the smoker.
+Close the lid and smoke them for 1 1/2 hours or until the internal temperature of the legs reaches 175 degrees F.

-- Remove the turkey legs from the smoker, and dig in!
+- Enjoy.
+Remove the turkey legs from the smoker, allow them to cool slightly, and dig in!